farazshaikh/psagents/README.md

 ---

 Each of these can be toggled dynamically based on user query type, confidence threshold, or system budget.
+In each strategy we try and hit ~10% of the search space.

 # PS Agents